Alyksett/ICS460Sockets/README.md

 ## FEATURES:
 - Login with username/cluster ID (Cluster ID === "server" or "room" [Not actually a server])
 - Broadcast and direct messaging (When another user is online)
+- Logging out once you're logged in (Can also log in)

 ## Developer Notes: